Tests and Code Quality

 What's happening here?

-2. We then created a user called gitlab.
+3. Finally, we created a user called gitlab.

 Running things as root inside a Docker container is not safe.
 That's why you added a new user.
 We called it gitlab because, well, we're using GitLab.
 The name doesn't matter.
-It will still work fine you use mark or mary.
+It will still work fine if you use mark or mary.

 With that, let's move on to the CI/CD configuration.